kyma-incubator/compass/components/kyma-environment-broker/README.md

 	Disable(components internal.ComponentConfigurationInputList) internal.ComponentConfigurationInputList
 ```

-> **NOTE**: Check the [LokiDisabler](`internal/runtime/loki_disabler.go`) as an example of custom service for disabling component.
+>**NOTE**: Check the [LokiDisabler](`internal/runtime/loki_disabler.go`) as an example of custom service for disabling components.

-In each method, the framework injects the  **components** parameter which is a list of components that are sent to provisioner.
-The implemented method is responsible for disabling component and as a result, returns modified list.
+In each method, the framework injects the  **components** parameter which is a list of components that are sent to the Runtime Provisioner.
+The implemented method is responsible for disabling component and as a result, returns a modified list.

 This interface allows you to easily register the disabler in the [`cmd/broker/main.go`](./cmd/broker/main.go) file by adding a new entry in the **optionalComponentsDisablers** list: